copyrip/w0rk/declarations/README.md

 In addition to your application, to propose a presentation on the 1st of April (not mandatory), answer the following.

-    What story about (CSS or) web-based practices, what would you tell? what type of knowledge or problematics lies in this story?
+**"What story about (CSS or) web-based practices, what would you tell? what type of knowledge or problematics lies in this story?"**

 I first played with web pages during